Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ## <strong> 🔒 Permissions </strong>

 Reuploading this mod, whether in part or in full, is **not permitted**.
-However, in the spirit of modding integrity, anyone is free to take inspiration or implement similar features, but must do so with their own code and assets.
+Anyone is free to take inspiration or implement similar features, but must do so with their own code and assets.

 ---